Category: blog

 • Verse 6: (For you is your religion, and for me is my religion): This verse makes a clear declaration of innocence from the disbelievers’ practices, affirming that there is no mixing of truth (Islam) and falsehood (disbelief).

-Benefits of Surah Kafirun
+Surah Kafirun Benefits

 Here are just a few of the many powerful benefits of Surah Kafirun: